 - Stakeholder advisory groups & ad hoc committees.
 The SHNPC periodically recruits and convenes advisory groups and ad hoc committees to support specific projects and planning efforts that require specialized knowledge and/or deep community insights.
 Such committees are typically focused and time-limited in nature and incorporate a diversity of community perspectives.
-By facilitating collaborative advisory discussions, the SNHPC positions members of the public as experts on the local issues that impact them. - and Regional Local Committee engagement by SNHPC.
-As the coordinating body representing the diverse interests of the Southern New Hampshire region, the SHNPC regularly engages with a number of local and regional foster committees to collaboration and knowledge sharing on transportation issues.
-For example, the SNHPC regularly participates meetings of the in Manchester Environmental Justice Committee, Community Manchester Action Coalition, Manchester Regional Area Committee on Aging, and more.
+By facilitating collaborative advisory discussions, the SNHPC positions members of the public as experts on the local issues that impact them. - Local and Regional Committee engagement by SNHPC.
+As the coordinating body representing the diverse interests of the Southern New Hampshire region, the SHNPC regularly engages with a number of local and regional committees to foster collaboration and knowledge sharing on transportation issues. example, the SNHPC regularly participates in meetings of the Manchester Environmental Justice Committee, Manchester Community Action Coalition, Manchester Regional Area Committee on Aging, and more.